AustinTapp/CM3dLDM/README.md

 # How to Use

-Pull the master branch with:
+Pull the main branch with: git pull https://github.com/AustinTapp/CM3dLDM.git

 Ensure all packages are installed (requirements.txt).